agrikatheprogrammer/CS146/HW/HW4/README.md

       result[i][j] ← sum return result
 ```

-For the above pseudocode, what is the
+For insertion sort, what is the

   *Best Case:

   *Average Case:

   *Worst Case:

   *Time complexity: